-- The COLA increase is only set at the CPI-W if the increase is less than 2 percent.
+- The COLA increase is only set at the CPI-W if the increase is less than 2%.

-- If inflation is between to 2 to 3 percent than COLA is set at 2 percent.
+- If inflation is between to 2 to 3% then COLA is set at 2%.

-- If the CPI-W is greater than 3 percent than COLA is set at 1 percent below the CPI-W.
+- If the CPI-W is greater than 3% then COLA is set at 1% below the CPI-W.

 |History of COLA (cost-of-adjustments) since 1975|